cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Montgomery form and birational map are also standardized, the standard Montgomery form and birational map MUST be used to ensure compatibility with existing software.
-Two examples of this are the edwards25519 and edwards448 curves, which correspond to the Montgomery curves curve25519 and curve448, respectively.
+Two examples of standardized curves are the edwards25519 and edwards448 curves, which correspond to the Montgomery curves curve25519 and curve448, respectively.
-For both of these curves, {{RFC7748}} lists both the Montgomery and Edwards forms and gives the corresponding rational maps.
+For both of these curves, {{RFC7748}} lists both the Montgomery and Edwards forms and gives the corresponding rational maps
+(for curve25519/edwards25519, Section 4.1; for curve448/edwards448, Section 4.2).

-Some Edwards curves do not have a standardized Montgomery form.
+Some Edwards curves lack a standardized Montgomery form or birational map.
 In this case, the following procedure MUST be used to derive a birational map.
 For an Edwards curve given by a * x^2 + y^2 = 1 + d * x^2 * y^2,
 first compute A and B, the parameters of the equivalent Montgomery curve